rc5409/Movie_Agent/readme.md

 This project implements a semantic search system that retrieves the most relevant movie plot given a natural language query.
 It compares two retrieval paradigms:

 - **Bi-Encoder (Sentence-BERT)**
+  Uses pretrained SBERT (all-MiniLM-L6-v2).

+    Builds a FAISS index over the corpus (plots.pkl) for fast semantic search.

+    Retrieves top-K similar results using cosine similarity in embedding space.

+    Re-ranks results using:

+    SBERT cosine similarity again (on query and individual plot).

+    Noun-overlap score using spaCy.

+    Final score = semantic score + 0.2 * noun overlap.
+- **Fine-Tuned SBERT Query with Re-ranking**
+    Uses fine-tuned SBERT trained with MultipleNegativesRankingLoss.

+    Encodes movie plots and builds FAISS index once with tuned embeddings.

+    Queries are encoded with fine-tuned SBERT, so results better match semantic intent.

+    Re-ranks retrieved results using the same smart_rerank logic.

 - **CrossEncoder (fine-tuned for classification)**
+    The CrossEncoder does not precompute embeddings for individual plots.

+    Instead, it takes (query, plot) pairs and computes a score for each pair jointly.

+    This joint scoring enables fine-grained interaction between the query and the text (e.g., attention across tokens), making it more expressive.

     The goal is to evaluate trade-offs between latency and retrieval accuracy using real-world movie plot data.

 ## Project Overview